percona/cloud-tools/doc/Install.rst

 Slave Install
 *************

-To install *percon-agent* on a slave, first install it on the master, then on the slave run the :sh:`install` script with :sh:`-create-mysql-user=false` and it will prompt you for the existing percona-agent MySQL user credentials.
+To install *percona-agent* on a slave, first install it on the master, then on the slave run the :sh:`install` script with :sh:`-create-mysql-user=false` and it will prompt you for the existing percona-agent MySQL user credentials.

-Since this requires a prompt, a slave install does not currently work for an `Automated Install`_.
+The agent can be installed in automated mode using -agent-mysql-user and -agent-mysql-pass cli parameters.

+Example:
+:sh:`./install -interactive=false -create-mysql-user=false -agent-mysql-user=<username> -agent-mysql-pass=<password>`

 Non-MySQL Install
 *****************